-think that offering this special coverage to selected board members (such as outside directors) makes a lot of sense, and think it should be more widely considered.
+All insurers will allow coverage to be limited to specific individual directors and officers.
+We think that offering this special coverage to selected board members (such as outside directors) makes a lot of sense and think it should be more widely considered.

-Side A Only Products
+Side A-Only Products

-One benefit of a Side A product is the noncancellation feature, which protects the individual insured against the risk that the carrier will cancel the policy in the event of financial restatements.
-Of course, failure to pay premiums may be a cause for cancellation, but otherwise, an insured should not take the risk of the carrier deciding it no longer liked an account or line of business.
+One benefit of a Side A product is the non-cancellation feature, which protects the individual insured against the risk that the insurer will cancel the policy in the event of financial restatements.
+Of course, failure to pay premiums may be a cause for cancellation, but otherwise, an insured should not take the risk of the insurer deciding it no longer likes an account or line of business.

-Another key feature is protection against the policy being rescinded, which can normally happen when the carrier believes that the risk is misrepresented by the applicant.
+Another key feature is protection against the policy being rescinded, which can normally happen when the insurer believes that the risk is misrepresented by the applicant.